 - the drivers’ license from your home country, that you are wishing to exchange, along with a photocopy of it.

 Once you have a Spanish driving licence, there is a formal timeline for renewal.
 Up to the age of 65, the licence must be renewed every 10 years, above the age of 65, renewal is every 5 years.
-There are small fees for renewal and a physical exams required to be completed at the time of renewing a driving licence.
+There are small fees for renewal and a physical examination is required to be completed at the time of renewing a driving licence.

-Non-EU citizens are allowed to use their home country drivers’ licenses only while a tourist in Spain.
+Non-EU citizens are allowed to use their home country drivers’ licences only while a tourist in Spain.
 For some this can be an International driving permit or an official translation of your home country drivers’ license or a “Certificado de Equivalencia” prepared by Spain’s Royal Automobile Club – RACE.

 Various countries have a reciprocal agreement with Spain to exchange licenses.
 If this is the case you follow the same procedure as a EU citizen if you become resident.
 Many others from the United States, Canada, Switzerland and Australia drivers are required to start at the beginning, join a driving school and take the official Spanish Driving exam- just like any Spaniard.